limitedhangoutbook-lgtm/StoryLust/QUICK_SHARE.md

-# TurnPage - Quick Share for AI Assistants
+# Wild Branch - Quick Share for AI Assistants

-## What is TurnPage?
+## What is Wild Branch?
 A mobile-first Progressive Web App for interactive erotica stories with premium content unlocked via eggplant currency (🍆).

 ## Key Context for AI Assistants